tomboszko/PIXELBOTS/README.md

 This is the first step of the project, it allow user to connect his wallet to the site and display wallet ID and account balance.

+I choose to only work with Metamask wallet because it's really user friendly and simple to install.
+To interact with the site you need to install Metamask

+Here's the link to download and to the documentation for Metamask wallet [Metamask.io](https://metamask.io/)

+**WARNING: When asking to write your seedphrase, make it carefully because it's your PRIVATE  key to access wallet.**

 ### Features

 - Connect to MetaMask wallet